paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-058-diplomatic-security.md

 #### Definitions
 For definitions of the terms “Secretary” and “appropriate congressional committees” used in this section and in section 1000(a)(7) [div.
 A, title VI, § 605] of Pub.
 L. 106–113, set out as a note above, see section 1000(a)(7) [§ 3] of Pub.
 L. 106–113, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

 Pub.
 L. 106–113, div.
 B, § 1000(a)(7) [div.
 A, title VI, § 603], Nov.
 29, 1999, 113 Stat.
-1536, 1501A–452, provided that: “In this title [enacting this section, amending [section 4831 of this title](./chapter-058-diplomatic-security.md#section-4831), and enacting provisions set out as notes above], the terms ‘United States diplomatic facility’ and ‘diplomatic facility’ mean any chancery, consulate, or other office notified to the host government as diplomatic or consular premises in accordance with the Vienna Conventions on Diplomatic and Consular Relations, or otherwise subject to a publicly available bilateral agreement with the host government (contained in the records of the United States Department of State) that recognizes the official status of the United States Government personnel present at the facility.”
+1536, 1501A–452, as amended by Pub.
+L. 117–263, div.
+I, title XCIII, § 9301(d), Dec.
+23, 2022, 136 Stat.
+3880, provided that: “In this title [enacting this section, amending [section 4831 of this title](./chapter-058-diplomatic-security.md#section-4831), and enacting provisions set out as notes above], the terms ‘United States diplomatic facility’ and ‘diplomatic facility’ mean any chancery, consulate, or other office that— “(1) is considered by the Secretary of State to be diplomatic or consular premises, consistent with the Vienna Convention on Diplomatic Relations, done at Vienna April 18, 1961, and the Vienna Convention on Consular Relations, done at Vienna April 24, 1963, and was notified to the host government as such; or “(2) is otherwise subject to a publicly available bilateral agreement with the host government (contained in the records of the United States Department of State) that recognizes the official status of the United States Government personnel present at the facility.”

 #### Delegation of Authority
 Memorandum of President of the United States, July 17, 2000, 65 F.R.
 45511, provided: